Cameras at SNSF

 However, if it is discovered through recorded video by the system administrator(s) that a particular person is violating serious safety rules of the labs, endangering lab user's safety, or damaging equipment in the lab due to misuse or blatant disregard for usage rules and policies, that person will be subject to a disciplinary hearing resulting in possible administrative action.

-Privacy: Monitors on desktop computers and personal laptop computers may fall within view of the cameras.
+Privacy: Monitors on desktop computers and personal laptop computers may fall within view of the cameras, which is not the intention.
 Therefore, if you have anything visible on your laptop computer or desktop computer, know the location of the cameras so that you can ensure your privacy.
 The control panel monitors on certain machines (such as the Kurt Lesker Evaporator, and the Oerlikon Leybold Sputter Machine) may fall within view of certain cameras.
 The computers of those machines only run proprietary software for the operation of those machines.
 And since those machines are not normally connected to the internet (only occasionally for remote factory service requirements), no personal information or communications should ever be visible on those screens.
 Recorded video footage of those monitors on those machines may be accessed after instances of tool damage to determine how the damage occurred.